 Joshua Harris: Creating vibrant, lifelike illustrations

 Growing up in the seaport of Port Pirie, Joshua Harris was fascinated by the Star Wars franchise.
 He loved the attention to detail, the realisation of ideas through animation, and the plain craziness of the graphics.
-That childhood brush with animation directed Joshua towards the dynamic world of illustrations, encouraging him to create colourful, vibrant, almost realistic artwork.
+That childhood brush with animation directed Joshua towards the dynamic world of illustrations, encouraging him to create colourful, vibrant, and almost realistic artwork.
 Today, the 46-year-old's creative reimagining of his favourite movies and other comics are winning him fans not only in Adelaide but across Australia.

-In a conversation with TAL, the Port Pirie lad - as he likes to call himself - talks about his inspirations, his eternal love for Star Wars, and his plans for the future.
+In conversation with TAL, the Port Pirie lad - as he likes to call himself - talks about his inspirations, his eternal love for Star Wars, and his plans for the future.